CoreTurboBoost/iedit-py/README.md

-# Edit is a mode based graphical image editing tool
+# A mode based graphical image editing tool
 Uses python3 with the pygame-ce library.

 Controls: